mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/internal-transfers.md

 ### Process for Transfers

-Internal transfers across teams have an informal and a formal component.
+Internal transfers have an informal and a formal component.

 Informally, a team member is encouraged to be curious and seek to learn about other roles, teams, projects, and Hiring Managers.
-Managers or MLT may also initiate a transfer conversation as part of general org and team planing.
+Managers or MLT may also initiate a transfer conversation as part of general organization and team planing.

 When a team member and Hiring Manager agree that a potential transfer may be a good fit, the Hiring Manager should discuss a potential transfer with the team member's current Manager as well as HR to kick off the formal transfer process.